isomerpages/seab-corp/pages/(2027 SEC) G1 Syllabuses for Private Candidates.md

 cases, a description of the item / image / resource, and/or a web-link may be provided.
 The full specimen paper, in printed format, may be purchased from SEAB.&nbsp;</p>
-<p>From 2017, certain papers of selected SEC Level G1 subjects will be conducted
+<p>From 2017, certain papers of selected GCE N(T)-Level subjects are conducted
-in the e-Examination format (for example, e-Oral).&nbsp;</p>
+in the e-Examination format (for example, e-Oral).
+This will continue to apply to these G1 subjects under the SEC examinations.</p>
 <p>The subjects are as follows:&nbsp;</p>
 <table style="minWidth: 100px">
 <colgroup>